gkunde/py_html_form_parser/SECURITY.md

 ## Supported Versions

-Support is limited to the committed code found in this repository.
+Support is limited to the most recently committed code found in this repository.

 ## Reporting a Vulnerability